 7. Scoring Formats

-The following will apply to the scoring of matches at all Australian Ranking Tournaments.
+The following will apply to the scoring of matches at all Australian Ranking Tournaments (see ITF Rules of Tennis Appendix V Alternative Procedures and Scoring Methods).

 1) Scoring formats for Australian Money Tournaments (AMT) AND Junior Tournaments (JT)